Yoga beginner

 If you have an injury, (historic or current), please tell us prior to class commencing.
 It’s really important that we know this information, so we can ensure that the class is safe for your body.

-Also, contrary to how yoga is often depicted – it is absolutely not about have a stretchy body or developing abs…!
+Also, contrary to how yoga is often depicted – it is absolutely not about having a stretchy body or developing abs…!
 Yoga is a practice of deep introspection and we use the body as a tool.
 Pushing too hard can be a leading contributor for injuries.
 It’s important for us to listen to our bodies and practice in a way that is harmonious with the bodies that we have been gifted.

 There are lots of ways that āsanas can be tailored and substituted – so let us know and we can work with you throughout the class.